 A legendary piece of baseball history from Babe Ruth is set to hit the auction block soon — and it could fetch millions

 Babe Ruth, known as "The Great Bambino," is widely regarded as baseball's most storied player.
-During his career, he won seven World Series titles and hit 714 home runs.
+He won seven World Series titles and hit 714 home runs during his career.

 The jersey Ruth wore during that game, which has been photo-matched to images from that day, will be up for auction starting Aug.
 23. Experts believe it could sell for as much as $30 million, which would make it the most expensive piece of sports memorabilia ever.